 We recommend you get comfortable with your air rifle so you can understand its ins and outs, that way you can handle it properly and safely.

-This concludes our journey through the world of air rifles.
+This concludes our journey through the world of most quiet air rifles.
 A fascinating topic that threads on the innate evolutionary drives of human resourcefulness from a hunter’s perspective.

 We learned about the quietest air & pellet gun in 2021 for backyard, and neighborhood use.
-We also reviewed some of the best-rated air & pellet silent guns available on the market today.
+We also reviewed and compared some of the best-rated air & pellet silent guns available on the market.